CapacitorSet/box-js/README.md

 --debug (Boolean): Die when an emulation error occurs, even in "batch mode"

---quiet (Boolean): Do not print analysis-related messages.
-If in batch mode, print completion data (percentage, remaining items)

 --loglevel (String): Logging level (debug, verbose, info, warning, error - default "info"

 --threads (Number): When running in batch mode, how many analyses to run at the same time (0 = unlimited, default: as many as the number of CPU cores)